Palo Alto Food Culture

 A croissant reborn: split, soaked in orange syrup, rolled in toasted almonds, then baked again until the edges blacken like burnt sugar.
 The inside is custard-soggy in the best way, the outside shatters like spun glass.

-The Paris Baguette manager lost a bet with a French intern; the loser had to re-invent the croissant.
+The Paris Baguette manager lost a bet with a French intern.
+The loser had to re-invent the croissant.
 Everyone won.

 Smoked-salmon Benedict